-Under the CRS, reporting financial institutions (primarily credit institutions) are required to collect specific information about their clients.
-If these clients (natural persons or legal entities) are reportable persons (not including, for example, corporations or financial institutions listed on an exchange) resident in other participating jurisdictions, their cash and custody accounts are classified as reportable accounts.
+Under the CRS, reporting financial institutions (primarily custodian institutions, depository institutions, investment undertakings, and specified insurance companies) are required to collect specific information about their clients.
+If these clients (natural persons or legal entities) are reportable persons (not including, for example, corporations or financial institutions listed on a stock exchange) resident in other participating jurisdictions, their cash and custody accounts are classified as reportable accounts.
 Reporting financial institutions will then communicate certain information to their home tax authorities for each reportable account.
 These then communicate the information to the home tax authority of the client.

-The information to be communicated is essentially the personal data of the reportable client (name; address; tax identification number; date and place of birth (for natural persons); jurisdiction of residence), as well as information about the cash and custody accounts (e.g., account number; account balance or value; total gross amount of interest, dividend or investment fund distribution income); total gross proceeds from the sale or redemption of financial assets (including fund units).
+The information to be communicated is essentially the personal data of the reportable client (name; address; tax identification number or tax number; date and place of birth (for natural persons); jurisdiction of residence), as well as information about the cash and custody accounts (e.g., account number; account balance or value; total gross amount of interest, dividend or investment fund distribution income; total gross proceeds from the sale or redemption of financial assets (including fund units)).

-Specifically affected, therefore, are reportable investors holding a cash and/or custody account with a credit institution established in a participating jurisdiction.
-German credit institutions will therefore report information about investors resident in other participating jurisdictions to the Federal Tax Office, which in turn will forward the information to the respective tax authorities of the investors' jurisdictions of residence.
-Conversely, credit institutions in other participating jurisdictions will report information about investors resident in Germany to their respective home tax authority, which in turn will forward the information to the Federal Tax Office.
-It is ultimately conceivable that credit institutions established in other participating jurisdictions will report information about investors that are resident in still other participating jurisdictions to their respective home tax authority, which in turn will forward the information to the respective tax authorities of the investors' jurisdictions of residence.
+Specifically affected, therefore, are reportable investors holding a cash and/or custody account with a financial institution established in a participating jurisdiction.
+German financial institutions will therefore report information about investors resident in other participating jurisdictions to the Federal Tax Office, which in turn will forward the information to the respective tax authorities of the investors' jurisdictions of residence.
+Conversely, financial institutions in other participating jurisdictions will report information about investors resident in Germany to their respective home tax authority, which in turn will forward the information to the Federal Tax Office.
+It is ultimately conceivable that financial institutions established in other participating jurisdictions will report information about investors that are resident in still other participating jurisdictions to their respective home tax authority, which in turn will forward the information to the respective tax authorities of the investors' jurisdictions of residence.